In this post, we will outline how to confidently put together a strategy and plan for your Pay-Per-Click (PPC) advertising.

 Great advertising is built on great creative, so ensure you spend as much time here crafting solid advertising messages as you do on the strategic and structural elements of the campaign.

-Chapter 8: How to Measure Your Campaign to Enhance Your PPC Strategy
+9. How to Measure Your PPC Campaigns

 It’s critically important to ensure you are collecting good data.
 To do this you must correctly configure Google Analytics and Google AdWords to share data.
 You must also create any specific goals that we established in chapter 3.